HenKlei/pymor/docs/source/tutorial_mor_with_anns.md

 #### LSTMs for model order reduction
-The idea of the approach implemented in pyMOR is the following: Instead of passing the current time instance as an additional input of the neural network, we use an LSTM that takes at each time instance {math}`t_k` the (potentially) time-dependent input {math}`\mu(t_k)` as an input and uses the hidden states of the former time step.
+The idea of the approach implemented in pyMOR is the following: Instead of passing the current time instance as an additional input to the neural network, we use an LSTM that takes at each time instance {math}`t_k` the (potentially) time-dependent input {math}`\mu(t_k)` as an input and uses the hidden states of the former time step.
 The output {math}`o(t_k)` of the LSTM (and therefore also the hidden state {math}`h_k`) at time {math}`t_k` are either approximations of the reduced